Donald Trump Suggests That Adam Schiff Should Be Arrested For ‘Treason’

-President Donald Trump appeared to suggest that Representative Adam Schiff should be arrested for treason, in a tweet Monday morning.
+President Donald Trump appeared to suggest that Rep. Adam Schiff should be arrested for treason, in a tweet Monday morning.

 Trump spent much of Monday morning taking to Twitter to rail against the impeachment process, now in full force in the House of Representatives.
 Schiff, who is the Chairman of the House Intelligence Committee, will himself play a huge role in the impeachment process, and Trump suggested that Schiff should be arrested on charges of treason.